plone/plone.app.jquerytools/README.txt

  * width: Width of the popup.
 Leave unset to determine through CSS.
    Overriden by image width for image overlays.

+ * cssclass: A custom css class to apply to the overlay.
+Ignored for inline overlays.

  * config: JQuery Tools configuration options in a dictionary